 Funeral: The designated contact, next-of-kin or an otherwise authorized person may claim the body and take responsibility for funeral arrangements, however only after the coroner allows the release.

-In the event that there is a cost associated to transporting the deceased person's body to a funeral home in their hometown CSC will cover this cost.
-Funeral costs are generally covered by the next-of-kin or the deceased person's estate.
+In the event that there is a cost associated to transporting the deceased person’s body to a funeral home in their hometown or that of the next-of-kin, funds from the Inmate’s Trust Account will be used.
+Where there are insufficient funds to cover these costs CSC will cover this cost at the public’s expense.
+Funeral costs are generally covered by the next-of-kin or the deceased person’s estate.
 The Institutional Family Liaison Officer can provide you with information about funeral homes.

 If next-of-kin are not able to manage funeral arrangements, CSC can cremate the body and the Institutional Family Liaison will arrange with the next-of-kin on how to claim the ashes.